hyperdriveguy/cse212-final-project/2-sets.md

 list.
 Where the object is placed in the backing array depends on the hash of the object being placed in the array.
-We can take the modulo of the hash in relation to the length of the backing list to ensure that we do not have to enlarge the list more than needed to accomodate a single value.
+We can take the modulo of the hash in relation to the length of the backing list to ensure that we do not have to enlarge the list more than needed to accommodate a single value.
 (Note that the hash of an integer is the same as the value of that integer in Python.)

 ![Set example](pictures/set-diagram.drawio.svg)